| |

 Connecting

-Coming to the end of the Meet Up, I start collecting up cups and doing the dishes.
-As I’m washing up (and saying goodbye to people leaving), the man I invited to join us at the table comes over and says thank you, telling me that he’s really enjoyed himself and is looking forward to next week.
+As the Meet Up began to wind down, I started collecting cups and doing the washing up.
+People came to say goodbye, and one of the quieteers I’d invited to join the table came over to say thank you.
+He told me he’d really enjoyed himself and was looking forward to coming again next week.

 If you’re interested in joining us as a volunteer, please find out more and express your interest here